ccqpein/nats-cl/README.md

 - [x] JWT support
 - [ ] Leaf nodes
 - [x] more examples
-- [ ] more doc && README
+- [x] more doc && README
 - [x] protocol connection
-- [ ] connect proto still has some implement left
+- [x] connect proto still has some implement left
+- [ ] can change PING interval when it connect